Activiti/activiti-7-developers-guide/blueprints/trending-topic-campaigns/TrendingTopicCampaigns.md

 ##Campaign Runtime Bundle

-In order to be able to execute these Business Process Definitions we create a new Activiti Runtime Bundle by creating a Spring Boot 2 application and adding our Activiti Cloud Runtime Bundle Starter as a dependency:
+In order to be able to execute these Business Process Definitions we create a new Activiti Cloud Runtime Bundle by creating a Spring Boot 2 application and adding our Activiti Cloud Runtime Bundle Starter as a dependency:
 ```
 <dependency>
   <groupId>org.activiti.cloud</groupId>